 "Someone was telling me stories," he explained.
 "About an angel who turned into a snake and told the first lady to eat of the Tree of Knowledge.
 It was really interesting."

-Her eyebrows rose.
+Miss Harper's eyebrows rose.

 Harry shook his head, frowning.

-She thought for a moment.
+Miss Harper thought for a moment.

 Harry's face turned radiant.

 Thus, the next time that Harry talked to the snake in the garden, he had a little more understanding of the stories the snake told.

 "So," Harry summarised the snake's latest tale, "basically Lucifer is in trouble because he ran away and was naughty, instead of doing what he was told."

 "...I suppose you could say that," the snake conceded eventually.
 It had never heard Lucifer's actions described quite that way before.